NeBula-Autonomy/LAMP/README.md

 catkin build lamp
 ```
 The rosinstall file should take care of most of the dependencies such as [GTSAM](https://github.com/borglab/gtsam) and Eigen.
 For the loop closure prioritization module, we also need to install some Python dependencies.
+This package uses python2.
 ```
 torch>=1.4.0
 torch-scatter==1.4.0